ItsOrv/Telegram-Chain-Store/README.md

 ××××
 # I haven’t finished the project yet.
 I’ll complete it soon when I have a bit more free time.
 ××××

-# Telegram Secure Chain Store Bot
+# Telegram Chain Store Bot

-This Telegram bot is a multi-role chain store system featuring secure payments, location-based delivery, an internal wallet system, and support for direct crypto payments (Solana).
-It is designed with a focus on security, usability, and extensibility.
+This Telegram bot acts as a decentralized chain store with support for anonymous payments, product management, and a location-based delivery system.

----

 ## Features

-### Multi-Role System
+### Role-Based System

-* **Buyer**:
-  Browse and purchase products, pay via wallet or direct crypto payment, contact support, track orders, and use all buyer-related features.
+* **Buyer**: Browse and purchase products, pay via wallet or direct payment.

+* **Seller**: Add products, handle the first step of payment approval, and manage deliveries at random public locations in the destination city using a full-featured control keyboard.

+* **Cardholder**: Manually verify payments and wallet top-ups.
+Share payment methods (bank card or wallet address) for user payouts and profits.

+* **Admin**: Final payment approval, location and user management, and full system control.

+### Secure Two-Step Payment Process

+1. Buyer makes a payment.
+2. Cardholder verifies the payment.
+3. Admin confirms the payment.
+4. Funds are released.

+### Location-Based Delivery System

+* Admin defines safe public drop-off locations per city.
+* Sellers deliver products to the assigned locations.
+* Buyers receive location details 15 minutes after drop-off.
+* Delivery is validated using a secure code.

+### Wallet System

+* Users can top up their wallet.
+* All wallet operations are protected with two-step verification.
+* Secure balance management for every role.

+### Security Features

+* Manual two-step payment verification
-* **Seller**:
+* Delivery code validation
-  Add new products, choose delivery locations (random public location + detailed secondary address with photo), confirm order drop-offs, and manage sales.

-* **Cardholder**:
+* Role-based access control
-  Verify user payments, manage wallet top-ups, and control their own cards and funds.
+* Input validation and sanitization
+* Error handling and logging

-* **Admin**:
+* API rate limiting
-  Full control over the system including user management, transaction approvals, defining delivery locations, and monitoring all system operations.

 ---

-### Location-Based Delivery

-* Admin defines secure public locations for each city/region, accessible in the bot as a list.
-* For every new order, a public location is randomly selected.
-* The seller drops the product at the selected location and submits the exact secondary address along with a photo of the spot.
-* The buyer receives the delivery location 15 minutes after the drop-off.
-* Final delivery confirmation is done via a unique security code provided to the buyer.

----

-### Secure Two-Step Payment System

-1. Buyer initiates the payment.
-2. Cardholder verifies and approves the payment.
-3. Admin gives final approval.
-4. Funds are transferred to the seller.

-**Direct payments via Solana are also supported with automatic verification.**

----

-### Internal Wallet System

-* Users can top up their wallet balance.
-* All wallet-related transactions (except Solana payments) require manual two-step verification.
-* Wallet balances are securely managed and auditable.

----

-### Security & Access Control

-* Strict role-based access control (RBAC)
-* Manual verification for payments and deliveries
-* Input validation and error logging
-* Request rate limiting to prevent abuse
-* Comprehensive logging and audit trail

----

-## Installation
+## Setup Instructions

 ### Prerequisites